mosn/layotto/docs/en/sdk_reference/go/start.md

 ### Configuration files

-Start Layotto and test the HelloWorld program above by using the simplest configuration file Store the startup configuration file in `configs/config_Hello.json`, the content is as follows:
+Start Layotto and test the HelloWorld program above by using the simplest configuration file, the content is as follows:

 > For a more detailed introduction to configuration files, please refer to [configuration](en/configuration/overview.md).